ourkingsaber/jTrade/Doc/DataSource.md

 # Data Source

-There are 2 primary sets of data that I need, plus some change.
+Here are the data we need.

 ## Price